Multisystem inflammatory syndrome in children: Case definitions and guidance

 Further case definitions have been formulated by the British Paediatric Surveillance Unit (BPSU) and the Canadian Paediatric Surveillance Program (CPSP).
 Some provisional diagnostic guidance has been provided by both the American College of Rheumatology and the American Academy of Pediatrics.
 In the UK, consensus has been reached for diagnostic investigation of children with suspected PIMS-TS.
 A clinical pathway for diagnostic evaluation of suspected MIS-C has also been proposed by the Children's Hospital of Philadelphia.
 A set of guidelines proposed by Western New York recommends also evaluating children with clinical features that overlap with the MIS-C case definition, but who have been screened with mild illness and laboratory abnormalities, and who do not have an alternative diagnosis.

 Differential diagnosis

 It is essential to exclude alternative non-infectious and infectious causes of the inflammatory condition, including bacterial sepsis, staphylococcal and streptococcal shock, and infections associated with myocarditis, such as enterovirus.
 (Coinfection with additional pathogens, including human metapneumovirus and various other microbes, may sometimes occur.)
 Other potentially unrelated sources of abdominal pain include appendicitis and mesenteric adenitis.

 Differential diagnosis with Kawasaki disease can be challenging, given the lack of a diagnostic test for either condition.
-It is not currently known whether the newly described condition is superimposable with Kawasaki disease shock syndrome.
+It was not known whether the newly described condition is superimposable with Kawasaki disease shock syndrome.
 Since prompt diagnosis and timely treatment of actual Kawasaki disease is important to prevent complications, a call has been made to "Keep a high suspicion for Kawasaki disease in all children with prolonged fever, but especially in those younger than 1 year of age."